1. BLOCKCHAIN MARKET AND BUSINESS MODEL OVERVIEW

 As one of the foremost offshore financial centres, home to approximately 70% of the world's offshore investment funds and with an absence of any direct taxation on companies or individuals, the Cayman Islands has become an attractive destination for technology entrepreneurs.
 While much of Cayman's financial services legislation was written before the recent blockchain revolution began, the last few years have seen the Cayman Islands take a number of legal and regulatory steps to make the Islands a jurisdiction that will allow such innovation to thrive.
 Cayman's ambition to become a global technology hub is also supported by a sound legal framework, a wealth of experienced professional service providers, a modern infrastructure, state-of-the-art communication systems and a stable political climate.

-Framework legislation regulating virtual asset service providers came into force on 31 October 2020 (see 2.1 Regulatory Overview) and has already attracted a number of new entrants to the Cayman market.
-A technology-neutral regulatory sandbox is expected later in 2022 and it is hoped this will further attract companies operating in this fast-moving sector to establish themselves in Cayman.
+Framework legislation regulating virtual asset service providers came into force on 31 October 2020 and has already attracted a number of new entrants to the Cayman market.
+A technology-neutral regulatory sandbox is expected in Q4 2021 and is expected to further attract companies operating in this fast-moving sector to establish themselves in Cayman.